 Information for Students

-Bloomberg School students from an array of disciplines and departments may be interested in the research and mission of the Wendy Klag Center.
-Our work spans departments from Epidemiology, Mental Health, Biostatistics, and Population, Family and Reproductive Health.
+Prospective and current Bloomberg School students from an array of disciplines and departments may be interested in the research and mission of the Wendy Klag Center.
+Learn more in this school video featuring the Wendy Klag Center and other centers.

-The center offers three types of student opportunities:
+The Wendy Klag Center offers three types of student opportunities:

 - Student travel awards up to $500.
 Applications will be accepted on a rolling schedule.
 To apply, please complete this form.

 - Internship placement.
-Funding up to $5,000 per fiscal year (July 1 to June 30) is available for two interns, as well as for unpaid internships.
-Internship acceptances will be decided twice a year, with deadlines of Sept.
-30 and Feb.
-1. As a condition of internship, recipients must write a short report about their internship.
+Funding up to $5,000 per fiscal year (July 1 to June 30) is available for two interns.
+Applicants must be graduate students at the Johns Hopkins Bloomberg School of Public Health.
+We also can facilitate unpaid internships if funding is not available.
+Internship acceptances will be decided twice a year, in fall and spring.
+For 2020, the fall deadline is October 12.
+Internship placement is offered at the Maryland Center for Developmental Disabilities (MCDD).
+The intern chosen during the fall 2020 application period will serve during spring 2021.
+As a condition of internship, recipients must write a short report about their internship.
 They also are expected to lead a Wendy Klag Center journal club during the school year, and also to attend journal club regularly.
 To apply for internship placement, please complete this form.
-Learn about past interns.
+Learn about past interns